 This entity of this card represents the Great Work.
 The Alchemist needs an Athanor to continue the Great Work.
-Many who awaken can feel the presence of the opposite Gender.
+Many who awaken can feel the presence of opposite Gender.
 This is the Athanor.
-Those who have not reached this stage can connect to either the Masculine or Feminine force such as Gaia or Tengri.
+Those who have not reached this stage can connect to the Masculine or Feminine through Gaia or Tengri.
 They assist in Magic.

 This is not just a one to one connection.
 One also connects to the Creator.
 One joins as a conduit from Source that will feel Male or Female.
-It is part of the self-realization process.
-The Great Work requires use of the Philosophers Stone, Azoth.
+It is part of self-realization.
+The Great Work will require the Philosophers Stone.
 One uses it to transmute the lead of our Personality into the gold of Spirit.
 The universal solvent.

-The ten Sephiroth are the stems of Creation.
-These stems are the twelve branches.
+The Ten Sephiroth are the stems of Creation.
+These stems have twelve branches.
 The Seven Chakras and the Five Senses.
-The Twelve Faculties.
+Known as the Twelve Faculties.
 There are the Four Bodies of Sin.
 The Physical, Etheric, Astral and Mental.
 All are under the control of the “I”.
-This is not a Divine Being, nor what Human is, but a collection of phantoms.
+This is not a Divine Being, nor what Human is, but a collection of Phantoms.

 This existence is an accumulation of labels.
-One has not incarnated their Immortal Soul but rather, has denied it.
-One is a dormant machine until awakening out of the Dream.
-This is done by not identifying with pleasures, desires, emotions, etc. One must not abandon their duties to family.
-Remember that most people are Dreaming.
+One has not incarnated their Immortal Soul but rather, denied it.
+One is a machine until awakening out of the Dream.
+One must not identify the True Identity with any desires, pleasures, emotions, etc. One must not abandon their duties, but to remember that most are in Dreaming.

-The Great Work is symbolised by the Cross with the Triangle.
+The Great Work is symbolised by the Cross and the Triangle.
 It is shown as a man hanging from one foot.
 The hands are tied so the body forms a triangle while his legs form a cross.
-The Cross-man must link with the Triangle-Spirit.
-One must connect with the Athanor.
-This is the Key to devouring the Serpent until the “I” is dissolved.
+The Cross-Man must link with the Triangle-Athanor.
+Above the Man on the Cross is the symbol of the Cross in Circle.
+The symbol of the Divine Prototype.

-Sacrifice is a conscious choice as a sovereign being.
+Sacrifice is a conscious choice of any being.
 One who is sacrificed by ritual or murder, is martyred.
-To obey tyranny is not sacrifice, but conformity.
-When one chooses to give their sovereign power to another force such as authority, their death is not a sacrifice or a murder.
-It has no meaning.
-It is the pointless death of a slave.
+To obey orders is nothing except conformity.
+When one chooses to give life to any illusion such as authority, their death is no longer a sacrifice or a murder.
+It has no meaning at all.
+It is just the meaningless death of a slave.

 Symbology on the Card: The man hangs upside down between two pillars.
 One is black and the other white.
 Evil and Good.
 From his hands drop gold pieces or pentacles.
 His legs form a Cross and his arms form a Triangle.
 He has been put there by the evil ones.
 His dropped coins show that his life has not been in vain but his ideas will survive and return.